kalyan-ch/interview-prep-epi/system-design/twitter-timeline.md

 ## Step 1: Outline use cases and constraints

-### Main functional requirements
+### Requirements

-* Tweet - is a post that a user can send out to their followers
-* User - a person / org that uses the website / app
-* home timeline - a default page shown to the user that has tweets and retweets that user may like

 Overall these are the main functional requirements:

-1. display tweets and retweets from accounts that user follows
+1. display top tweets and retweets from accounts that user follows
 2. display tweets about topics that user is following / might be interested in
 3. allow user to post a tweet - can contain text, images, videos, audio
 4. search for a keyword or hashtag and show tweets for that keyword or hashtag
 5. show a list of trending searches for the user

+Non functional requirements:
+1. Service should be highly available
+2. Consistency can take a hit

 ### Constraints and Assumptions